dd32/td-gh-ex/readme.txt

 HOW TO SET MENU
 ===============
 DarkElements offers a menu that can contain subpages (2 levels deep).
-You can create and set menu via WordPress Dashboard > Appearance > Menu's.
+You can create and set menu via WordPress Dashboard > Appearance > Menus.

 TRANSLATION
 ===========
 This theme is translation-ready (Dutch, German, Spanish and French translation included).
-You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/
+More translations are very welcome!
+Please contact me via my website.

 FONTS